IntelligentSystemsLabUTV/ros2_usb_camera/README.md

 ### Camera Calibration

 The necessary parameters and camera intrinsics can be acquired from a standard calibration procedure.
 You can write your own routine for this, e.g. with `OpenCV`, or use the `camera_calibration cameracalibrator` tool as documented [here](https://navigation.ros.org/tutorials/docs/camera_calibration.html).

+### Calibrator Application

+If you need to perform some additional calibration steps, you can encode them in the `CalibratorNode`, part of the `calibrator` standalone application.
+The node structure is straightforward: parameters are defined and used in the same way, as well as launch files, and everything happens in an Image callback.
+You can set the name of the topic and the transport you prefer, and define your additional routine inside the `image_transport` subscriber callback.
+You can also set new parameters as you like.

+Currently, as an example, the node computes the camera focal distance in pixels as part of the [Pinhole Camera Model](https://pyimagesearch.com/2015/01/19/find-distance-camera-objectmarker-using-python-opencv/), using an [ArUco](https://docs.opencv.org/4.x/d5/dae/tutorial_aruco_detection.html) marker of known size placed at a known distance from the camera.

 ## Copyright